semanticist21/query-key-chain/README.md

 ### Key Components

-`createQueryKey`: A utility function to initialize and create a query key chain.
-It sets up the base key and provides methods to build upon this key hierarchically.
+`createQueryKey(baseKey)`: A utility function to initialize and create a query key chain.
+It sets up the `base key` and provides methods to build upon this key hierarchically.

-`queryChain`: It is same with `createQueryKey`
+`queryChain(baseKey)`: It is same with `createQueryKey`

 This package supports a variety of functions to build complex query keys: